hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ;
 ```
 In real use cases, both OLAP and OLTP queries can get substantially more complex than these examples.
-But let us not get ahead of ourselves.
+But let's not get ahead of ourselves.

-Our examples will work either with Postgres or DuckDB.
+Our examples will work either with [PostgresSQL](https://www.postgresql.org/) (aka Postgres), as an OLTP representative, or [DuckDB](https://duckdb.org/),
+as an OLAP tool.
 I am planning to add more database examples in the database playground repository in the future.
+Currently, I am thinking of
+[Apache Druid](https://druid.apache.org/) and [Clickhouse](https://clickhouse.com/) to get some more realistic OLAP examples.
 Most techniques that we will cover will be useful for both OLTP and OLAP.
 In some cases, we will see that they work only on one type of database.
 This is usually because OLAP database try to be smarter—since they don't intend respond within milliseconds, they can take more time to optimize query execution.
-The positive of this is that a poorly written query can perform well on OLAP.
+The benefit of this is that a poorly written query can perform well on OLAP.
 The negative is that fine-tuning the query might not always work because the query
 optimizer might translate it to the same plan as the suboptimal one.
-After all, SQL is a declarative language (TODO: expand).

-- Apache Druid
-- Clickhouse

-### Database design

-A well-designed can save you a ton of troubles.
-While there are theoretical approaches that will lead you to the most
-logically consistent structure, you should think about the performance you need to get.
-What data gets read and written the most, do you prefer to hold historical data or not having to sort to get the most recent snapshot.
-What datatypes you need etc.
-This article is primarily about optimizing queries when your database is already set up.
-I hope to write a separate article about database design in the future.
+### Isn't SQL declarative?
+You might have heard that SQL is a declarative language–you tell the database what you want, and it figures out how to get it.
+We will see that how you write your queries can have a substantial impact on performance.
+Some people argue that this
+means that SQl is not declarative, while others say that it is, but that the declarativness does not guarantee that the
+database will always choose the best plan, regardless of how you write the query.
+There is a nice [discussion](https://softwareengineering.stackexchange.com/questions/200319/is-sql-declarative)
+about this on StackExchange.
+We won't delve into this here.
+We will demonstrate that how you write your queries
+impacts performance, and that is what matters.

+TODO: checkpoint here

 ### Understand your data
 Databases make assumptions about your data.
 Tons of smart people have spent years optimizing and testing databases